Nikelroid/Nikelroid/README.md

 ## Fun: 🎸 **[Dastan — Gesture Guitar Studio](https://github.com/Nikelroid/dastan-gesture-guitar)**

-play real guitar with bare hands and a webcam: gesture-controlled chords, Persian & flamenco rhythms, a theremin-style melody hand, and in-browser recording — all in one dependency-free HTML file.
+play real guitar with bare hands and a webcam: gesture-controlled chords, Persian & flamenco rhythms, a theremin-style melody hand, and in-browser recording — all in one dependency-free HTML file. [▶ Try it live](https://kelidari.com/dastan-gesture-guitar/)

 ---